s7oev/anbuldict_public/README.md

 Thanks to Sofia University, there is a dictionary from Ancient Bulgarian to Bulgarian!
 However, it is indeed only one way.
 I.e., you would have to first search for a specific Ancient Bulgarian word and only then see its meaning in modern Bulgarian.
 This is very useful to historians, but not so much to regular people that would like to check the meaning of a modern Bulgarian word in
-Ancien Bulgarian (i.e., the other way around).
+Ancient Bulgarian (i.e., the other way around).
 This is especially relevant to me.
 One day, I might become an entrepreneur, starting my own company.
 I still have no idea (or more like, I have many different ideas but nothing clearly formulated yet) what its main activity would be; I do know that I want the company to be socially beneficial, though.
 The only other thing I know, is that I would like to name it using an Ancient Bulgarian word.
 That would happen by first summarizing its activity in one (modern Bulgarian) word and then translating this word to Ancient Bulgarian... so I hope you can see where I am going with this!
-This is why a dictionary from Ancient Bulgarian would be extremely useful to me.
+This is why a dictionary TO (as opposed to FROM) Ancient Bulgarian would be extremely useful to me.
 For example, if my company's business is teaching people how to achieve a healthy work/life balance and in general, a healthy lifestyle, I might summarize it in one word as "coach".
 The
 Ancient Bulgarian word for coach is "каꙁател҄ь", transliterated to "kazatel"... so I got my company name (in this case)!
 Besides this, I am sure that other people can benefit from Anbuldict as well - one possible use is tattoos!
 Lastly, I have also decided to add the